swissup/swissup.github.io/m2/argento/customization/relationship-slider-products.md

 # Slider Related Products, Slider-Up-Sells, and Slider-Cross-Sells

-These instructions help you to dispaly all relationship products as a slider on the product page.
+These instructions help you to display all relationship products as a slider on the product page.

 > **Notice**
 >